OperaGraecaAdnotata/OGA/annotation_example/README.md

 # Annotation example

-This folder contains an annotation example for inspection, in that all other annotation files are zipped for space reasons.
+This folder contains an annotation example just for inspection.
+Data are hosted on Zenodo.